yanivle/yanivle.github.io/_posts/2010-05-19-the-better-half.md

 ## Spoiler Alert - Solution Ahead!

-The solution's central idea is that you can discard *any* 8 distinct elements of the array (or 2 distinct elements in the easier version).
-We therefore keep an auxiliary array S of size 7 of bit strings and integer counts.
+The solution's central idea is that if you discard *any* k distinct elements of the array (k = 8 in the original version, or k = 2 in the easier version) an element that appeared more than $$\frac{1}{k}$$ before discarding, will continue to appear more than $$\frac{1}{k}$$ after discarding (note that this is a one way implication, i.e. it is possible for an element to appear more than $$\frac{1}{k}$$ after discarding but not before).
+We therefore keep an auxiliary array S of size 7 (k-1) of bit strings and integer counts.
 We reset all the counts to 0.
 We then iterate through our original array and for each element:
 * If it is already in the S array, we increment its count.
 * Otherwise, if there is room in the S array (i.e. there is an element with a count of 0), we add it to the S array (and set its count to 1).
 * Otherwise, we subtract 1 from all elements in the S array (which is akin to discarding 8 distinct elements).

+We end up with 7 elements, one of which appears more than $$\frac{1}{8}$$ in the original array, but since the implication is one-directional we need one final pass to count for each candidate how often is appears in the original array.

 Here it is in Python: